 How You Can Help

 Together, we can achieve more.
 Creating a network of habitat as a community leads to greater success than individuals working alone.
 Community organizations, like local non-profits, church groups, clubs and others, can be an entry point for increasing conservation action in your community.
 By getting your community involved in monarch conservation, you become part of the international effort to protect the monarch migration for future generations!

 - Monarchs need milkweed to survive.
 Plant native milkweed to feed monarch caterpillars.
 No milkweed, no monarchs!

 - Your habitat planting can be any size or shape.
-Bigger is better, but monarchs can find and use everything from a small backyard garden to large expanses of prairie for breeding or fueling migration.
+Bigger is better, but monarchs can find and use everything from a small backyard garden to large expanses of grassland for breeding or fueling migration.
 Yard-by- yard, our efforts build upon one another, connecting vital habitat for pollinators.

 - www.plantmilkweed.org provides more information on creating habitat for monarchs, including sourcing native, locally sourced seeds and plants and selecting what is right for your area.